JoshuaMukherjee/AcousTools/README.md

 ## Documentation

+#### Documentation can be seen [Here](https://joshuamukherjee.github.io/AcousTools/src/acoustools.html)

-To view the documentation for AcousTools firstly install pdoc
+Or to view the documentation for AcousTools locally, firstly install pdoc:
 ```console
 pip install pdoc
 ```